2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 - Cost Push:
   On the other hand, cost-push inflation is attributed to the increase in production costs, such as those of natural resources or labor.
 Again, without an increase in the money supply, cost increases in one sector may simply reduce spending in others, without causing widespread inflation.
-  These traditional explanations often associate price increases with inflation, which can be a source of confusion.
+  These traditional explanations often associate price increases with inflation, which can lead to confusion.
 In reality, for widespread inflation to occur, an increase in the money supply is necessary.
 In this context, the concepts of Demand Pull and Cost Push can explain sectoral price variations, but they do not capture the monetary nature of inflation.
 This highlights the importance of distinguishing between sectoral price increases and widespread inflation, and reaffirms the need for an increase in the money supply to prevent inflation from manifesting throughout the economy.
 This analysis provides a more nuanced and precise perspective on the actual causes of inflation, demystifying common interpretations that may obscure the underlying monetary dynamics.

 ### Classification of Inflation according to Bernholz